ShoppReDigital/expeditions/docs/fellow-companies/eshipz.md

 - Strong technology for e commerce integrations

+## How ShoppRe works with Eshipz

+- Eshipz recommened to sellers working with ShoppRe.

+## Sellers using Eshipz referred by ShoppRe
+- x

 ## Pricing

 as on 14th Jan 2020, check updated pricing in the eshipz website